mizuhirosuzuki/resources/README.md

 - [MS&E234, Data Privacy and Ethics (@ Stanford)](https://web.stanford.edu/group/msande234/cgi-bin/wordpress/)
 - [(Graduate) Industrial Organization I and II (@ U Tokyo)](https://sites.google.com/site/nwakamo/gradio2020)
 - [Topics in Econometrics: Advances in Causality and Foundations of Machine Learning (@ Harvard)](https://maxkasy.github.io/home/TopicsInEconometrics2019/)
-- [EC607 @ the University of Oregon](https://github.com/uo-ec607/lectures): "Data science for economists" by Grant McDermott
+- [EC607 @ The University of Oregon](https://github.com/uo-ec607/lectures): "Data science for economists" by Grant McDermott
+- [CS W182 @ UC Berkeley]: "Designing, Visualizing and Understanding Deep Neural Networks"
+- [Grad-IO by Chris Conlon](https://github.com/chrisconlon/Grad-IO): "This is meant to be a first PhD course in Empirical Industrial Organization.
+It is meant for second year PhD students."

 ## As a referee